 7 Fun Boat Rides in Boston for Kids and Families

-Due to the evolving nature of COVID-19, boat operators could change their policies or availability at any time.
-Be sure to contact the company before heading out of the day.
+Due to the evolving nature of COVID-19, boat operators could change policies or availability at any time.
+Be sure to contact the company before heading out.
+We have updated this post to document whatever pandemic restrictions are in place.

-Codzilla brings passengers on hairpin turns and 40-mile-per-hour straightaways.
+Codzilla brings passengers on hairpin turns and 40-mph straightaways.
 Photo by Boston Harbor Cruises

 2020 update: Codzilla is running weekends only, with reduced capacity, and reinforcing social distancing in line and on board.
 Bring face coverings to wear in line and on your trip.

-Not for the faint of heart, Codzilla is a 70-foot speedboat with 2,800 horsepower that runs riot through Boston Harbor at up to 40 MPH, whipping around turns and blasting music.
-Should you take a ride on Codzilla, be aware that you'll probably get wet, but free ponchos and waterproof bags are available aboard the boat.
+Not for the faint of heart, Codzilla is a 70-foot speedboat with 2,800 horsepower that runs riot through Boston Harbor at up to 40 mph, whipping around turns and blasting music.
+You'll probably get wet, but free ponchos and waterproof bags are available aboard the boat.
 While there are no age or height restrictions, the speeds and spray might be a little much for very young children.

 2020 update: The USS Constitutions Cruise is running at reduced capacity four times daily, and reinforcing social distancing in line and on board.
 Bring face coverings to wear in line and on your trip.